Velchanos

 Velchanos, properly Welchanos (Ϝελχάνος, Welkhános), Gelchanos (Γελχάνος, Gelkhános), or Elchanos (Ελχάνος, Elkhános), is an ancient Minoan god associated with vegetation and worshipped in Crete.
 He was one of the main deities in the Minoan pantheon, alongside a Mother Goddess figure who appears to have been his mother and consort, with the two participating in an hieros gamos.

 The cult of Velchanos was likely influenced by Marduk.
 Following the rise of Mycenaean Greece and contact with the Minoans, Velchanos' cult influenced that of Zeus (ruler of the gods) and Hephaestus (god of fire), who was identified with Moloch.

 According to Arthur Evans, a tree cult played one of the most important aspects of the Minoan religion in ancient Crete.
 In this cult, two deities were worshipped; one male and one female.
 In this tree cult, while the Mother Goddess was viewed as a personification of tree-vegetation, the male god formed a "concrete image of the vegetation itself in the shape of a divine child or a youth", with the two forming a mother and child relationship.

 Worship

 Mycenaean period

 The Minoans viewed Velchanos as less powerful than the goddess.
 At some point, the Mycenaean civilization came in contact with the Minoans and identified their own god Zeus with Velchanos.
-This religious syncretism led to Zeus absorbing some of Velchanos' traits, which also being affected Zeus' mythology, who was henceforth stated to have been born in Crete and often represented as a beardless youth; he was also venerated as Zeus Velchanos.
+This religious syncretism led to Zeus absorbing some of Velchanos' traits, which also affected Zeus' mythology, who was henceforth stated to have been born in Crete and often represented as a beardless youth; he was also venerated as Zeus Velchanos.